For an FAQ about our learning products please scroll to the bottom

 How do I get on/off your mailing list?

-We use a service called MailChimp to collect names for our mailing list which we use for our seasonal newsletter.
+We use MailChimp to collect names for our mailing list which we use for our seasonal newsletter.
 We never, ever give your name/contact info to anybody else.
 If you want to get on the list find the sign up form just above the footer.
 To unsubscribe click the link at the bottom of every mailing.

 FAQ for online courses & workshops